Action.startService()

 class The name of the activity class to explicitly launch.
 String Optional Must be used with package.

 package The name of the application package to explicitly launch.
-String Optional Must be used with class.
+If the devices are Android 11 or newer, you must include a package name.
+String Optional On versions prior to Velocity 2.1.43, class must be used with package.

 extras Passes data to the invoked app.
 Array of objects Optional